rsksmart/devportal/docs/04-resources/04-tutorials/rootstock-wagmi-starter-kit.md

 ---
-sidebar_lable: Rootstock Wagmi Starter Kit
+sidebar_label: Quick Start using Wagmi and React Hooks
 sidebar_position: 4
 title: Rootstock Wagmi Starter Kit
 description: 'The Rootstock Wagmi Starter Kit provides a solid foundation for developing decentralized applications (dApps) on the Rootstock blockchain.
 It streamlines development by leveraging the React, Wagmi, and Shadcn libraries.'